codurance/site/src/_posts/2020-04-28-terraform-with-multiple-environments.md

 In fact, some very quick code here on how to deal with it, using a centralized state storage such as [Azure](https://azure.microsoft.com/) Blob Storage (mostly because I did not have access to the "proper" ones, but I had access to the Codurance Azure playground account).

-First the `remote.tf` file, where we indicate where we will store the state for all workspaces
+First the `remote.tf` file, on which we indicate where we will store the state for all workspaces

 ```hcl
 terraform {